 We’ve all heard the saying that “content is king” when it comes to the web.
 But what if you’re a sight-impaired person trying to access your favorite website?
 In a perfect world, your screen would read out all of the text on the page and give you the option to click on links.
-That’s where accessibility works: to ensure that everyone has access to the same information and tools, regardless of disability or other factors.
+That’s where website accessibility works: to ensure that everyone has access to the same information and tools, regardless of disability or other factors.

 Most of us already know that there are rules for physical premises when it comes to accessibility for people with disabilities, either physical or socio-economic.
 Fewer know that accessibility can apply to online content, as well.

 The Americans with Disabilities Act (ADA) mandates something called WCAG (Web Content Accessibility Guidelines) compliance, which is a means of designing websites, tools, and technologies so that people with disabilities can use them as easily as possible.
 WCAG compliance covers several types of disabilities, including blindness and low vision, deafness and hearing loss, limited movement, speech disabilities, neurological limitations such as Parkinson’s disease or Alzheimer’s, and cognitive limitations such as learning disabilities.

 The goal of ADA compliance is the creation of a website that uses a variety of different design and web development practices to assist people with disabilities in successfully navigating the site.

 The ADA requires state and local governments to be accessible under Title I and any business that is open to the public under Title III.